princeton-sns/scuba/client/README.md

 TODO does every node need to have its own permissions object?
 Or can permissions trickle down the tree?
 Or is there a mix -> trickling down unless one is specified at a particular point?
-If trickling down or mixing, only one permissions object is needed at this point (w - ["A"], r - ["A"]).
+If trickling down or mixing, only one permissions object is needed at this point (a - ["A"], w - ["A"], r - ["A"]).
 Otherwise, three identical permissions objects are needed for each node in the current tree.

 If the user associated with "A" wants to add a third device, it must do so via in existing device, i.e. either "A1" or "A2".
 The third device, let's assign it